Shahpura, Bhilwara: History

 A municipality was established at Shahpura in 1939.

-Ram Snehi
+Shrines and temples

 Shahpura is a place of pilgrimage for the followers of the Ram Snehi sect.
 They have a shrine in the town called Ramdwara.
 The chief priest there is the head of the sect.
 Pilgrims from across the world visit the shrine.
 A fair called Phooldol Mela continues for five days after Holi. by Ramdwara Temple.